victorcouste/hapi-cassandra/README.md

-#HTTP API on top of Cassandra with Nodejs and HAPI
+#REST API on top of Cassandra database with hapi Nodejs framework

 ##Installation